Yuanhy1997/SeqDiffuSeq/Readme.md

 For the non-translation tasks, we follows [DiffuSeq](https://github.com/Shark-NLP/DiffuSeq) for the dataset settings.

-For IWSLT14 and WMT14, we follow the data preprocessing from [fairseq](https://github.com/facebookresearch/fairseq/tree/main/examples/translation), we also provide the processed datasets in the following links.
+For IWSLT14 and WMT14, we follow the data preprocessing from [fairseq](https://github.com/facebookresearch/fairseq/tree/main/examples/translation), we also provide the processed datasets in this [links](https://drive.google.com/drive/folders/1iSuB4s4tYHzxgEke97sUYOsje5R_pAoA?usp=sharing).

 ## Training